vigna/epserde-rs/README.md

     <Vec<Data>>::mmap(&file, Flags::empty()).unwrap();
 assert_eq!(s, **u);
 ```
-If a structure is not zero copy, vectors will be always deserialized to vectors
+If a structure is not zero-copy, vectors will be always deserialized to vectors
 (i.e., the full copy and the ε-copy will be the same).

 ## Examples: ε-copy structures

 More flexibility can be obtained by defining structures with fields
-whose field types are defined by parameters.
+whose types are defined by parameters.
 In this case, ε-serde
 will deserialize the structure replacing its type parameters with
 the associated deserialized type.